Important Elections Info

 - Sam Gorringe – TUSA General Manager

-- Kate Lee- UTAS Director – Student Services
+- Kate Lee- UTAS Director – Student Enquiries and Communications

 - Kate Davey – TUSA Student Advocacy & Welfare Officer